Which is the right garden office for you? Style, space, cost… there’s so much to think about.

 Be very clear on why you want a garden office, and what you want it for.
 Is this a temporary WFH space, to give you a bolthole before you return to your old way of working?

 Or are you after a more permanent office?
-Maybe you need a versatile space, which the kids can enjoy as a hobby space at weekends, and which you’ll still be using for years to come.
+Maybe you need a versatile space, that the kids can enjoy as a hobby space at weekends, and that you’ll still be using for years to come.

 Once you’ve identified the purpose, you can start exploring the options.

 We offer a wide range of garden buildings, from bijou studios for solo-working, to large luxury log cabins with room enough for you, your colleagues and clients.